 Non-Standard Septic Systems Operational Permit and Monitoring

-The purpose of the Non-Standard Septic System Operational Permit and Monitoring (OPR) program is to monitor non-standard septic systems to ensure they are operating properly for the protection of public health and groundwater resources.
-Permit Sonoma administers the county’s OPR program pursuant to the county’s septic standards, Sonoma County Code Sections 24-33 and 24-34, and in accordance with the State Water Resources Control Board requirements.
+Permit Sonoma administers the county’s OPR program pursuant to the county’s Onsite Wastewater Treatment System Regulations and Technical Standards (OWTS manual), Sonoma County Code Sections 24-33 and 24-34, and in accordance with the State Water Resources Control Board requirements.

 Background